12 Private equity: Investing in start-ups

 This chapter covers

-• A startup’s evolution from pre-seed to Series C
+• Seeing a start-up’s evolution from pre-seed to Series C

-• Differences between venture funds, angel syndicates, and sovereign wealth funds
+• Comparing venture funds, angel syndicates, and sovereign wealth funds

-Working purely for equity, however, isn't always enough to create a product.
-Some team members require immediate cash flow to meet living expenses, necessitating salaries or invoicing for their contributions.
-While cloud providers may offer attractive starter packages, they typically don't provide unlimited free resources.
+Working purely for equity, however, isn’t always enough to create a product.
+Some team members require immediate cash flow to meet living expenses, so salaries or invoicing for their contributions is necessary.
+While cloud providers may offer attractive starter packages, they typically don’t provide unlimited free resources.
 Additionally, acquiring and servicing clients incurs extra costs.

 12.1.2 Validating the business model (seed)